michaelyinopen/control-flow-practise/README.md

 Whether of not a request is successful, depends on the updated CaseStatus of response.

-E.g. 1 updating order to some wrong information, will change complianceIndicator to `NO`, CaseStatus will revert to `Claimed`
+E.g. 1 updating order to some wrong information, will change complianceIndicator to `NO`, CaseStatus will revert to `Claimed` (Success)

 E.g. 2 attempt to Commit with wrong date, will respond with complianceIndicator `YES` and CaseStatus remains at `Certified`.
 However, CaseStatus does not progress to Committed.